 Enter the destination URL

-Paste in your link URL, type in the anchor text associated with the link and tick the ‘Open link in a new window/tab’ checkbox to open your link in a new window …
+Paste in your target destination URL, enter the Link Text associated with the link and tick the ‘Open link in a new window/tab’ checkbox to open your link in a new window/tab …

 Or link to existing content

-This is the linking function that allows you to create internal links to your content.
-Enter a word or keyword phrase related to the post or page you want to hyperlink into the Search box.
-WordPress will automatically display posts and pages containing those words …
+This advanced linking tool lets you create internal links.
+Enter a word or keyword related to the title of the post you want to hyperlink into the Search box.
+WordPress automatically begins searching for posts and pages containing those words …

-(Enter the search term to view related pages and posts)
+(Enter the search term to display related pages and posts)

-Select the title of the page or post you want to link to, and the item’s URL automatically gets added to the destination URL field …
+Select the post or page you want to link to, and the URL of the selected item will automatically be added to the destination URL field …

-(Click on the page or post you would like to link to in your content)
+(Click on the page or post to link to in your content)

 (Link to posts or pages)

-(Add internal links to custom WordPress post types in addition to pages or posts)
+(Link your content to custom post types in addition to regular pages or posts)

-If you want the link to open in a new browser window, tick the Open link in a new window/tab box and click the Add Link button …
+If you want the linked content to open in a new window, tick the Open link in a new window/tab box and click the Add Link button …

-Note that the ability to open links in a new window can be used for both internal and external links …
+Note that the ability to open linked content in a new window or tab can be used in both internal and external links …

-(You can open external and internal links in new windows – even external links pointing to content about internal links!)
+(Open internal and external links in new windows – even external links pointing to content about internal links!)